NautilusTrader

 Time in force

 Derive documents gtc, post_only, fok, and ioc as its time_in_force values.
-The adapter rejects Nautilus values with no Derive equivalent before signing.
+Nautilus values with no Derive equivalent are denied locally with OrderDenied before submission.
 Derive exposes post-only as a time_in_force value, so post_only cannot combine with IOC or FOK.

 Time in forceSupportedDerive valueNotes